-Bridget Vaughan

-Bridget is a Chartered Management Accountant (ACMA) with 25 years of experience, and specialises in accountancy and business training.
-Her tuition and lecturing responsibilities include leadership of the business programme at Lambeth College and as an AAT examinations marker.
-Bridget has also served as a school governor.
+Bridget Vaughan - Director, passed away in January 2025 Bridget was a Chartered Management Accountant (ACMA) with 25 years of experience, and specialised in accountancy and business training.
+Her tuition and lecturing responsibilities included leadership of the business programme at Lambeth College and as an AAT examinations marker.
+Bridget had also served as a school governor.

-Michael Cook
+Michael Cook - Director

 Michael served over 36 years in the RAF Regiment.
 This career took him to austere locations where leadership and management were life-saving.
-Leaving the service,
+Leaving the service, Michael started a consultancy where he advises companies on tendering for MOD contracts.